KillingSpark/rustysd/Readme.md

     1. Netlink is missing for example
 1. The rest of the sd_notify API (with storing filedescriptors and such)
 1. A systemctl equivalent to control/query rustysd (some querying has been implemented using serde-json but its just a concept right now)

+## Community
+There has been a request for a place to talk about this project, so I opened a gitter community for this project.
+Feel free to come over and have a chat [on this page](https://gitter.im/rustysd/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link)